-Do you want to find the best music for travel videos?
-From royalty free tracks to music libraries to my top tips, this is how to find the right song for you!
+Do you want to find the best travel video music for your vlogs?
+From royalty free songs to music subscriptions, this is how to find the right track for you!

-One of the questions I always get asked as a content creator is how to find great music for travel videos.
+One of the questions I always get asked on my YouTube channel is how do I find the best travel video music.
 Well, this is the blog post for you!

 As you know, a good song can make or break a video.
 If a song is jarring or doesn’t match what people are watching, then they’re just going to turn off.
 And once they’re gone, they gone, they ain’t coming back.
 That means you’ve only got one chance to get this right.

 When I was learning how to make travel videos, I was always taught that the audio and music were actually more important than the visuals.
-People can understand a video without any audio, but as soon as you introduce sound it’s make or break.
+People can understand a video without any audio – beautiful montages are great – but as soon as you introduce audio and sound it really changes people’s perceptions of a video.

 That’s why, when I used to make travel videos a few years ago, I used to spend hour after hour sifting through audio libraries trying to find the right track.
-Thankfully, things have gotten quicker and easier since then!
+Thankfully, things have gotten a lot quicker and easier since then.

 I’m not saying I’m perfect at finding the right music, but I do take pride in how my videos sound.
 A lot of effort goes into each one and hopefully that’s reflected in the content I create.

-Over the past few years I’ve learned a lot, so to help you out here are some of my top tips of finding the best music for travel videos.
+Over the past few years I’ve learned a lot (you can check out some of my videos here), so to help you out here are some of my top tips of finding the best music for travel videos.

 Why is music so important?